2026 Education Policy

 Agreements with Other Institutions

-two post-secondary academic institutions.
-The goal is to create a seamless transfer
+post-secondary academic institutions.
+The goal is to create a seamless transfer from one

-from one academic institution to another for registrants.
-Several articulation
+academic institution to another for registrants.
+Several articulation agreements are

-agreements are being established between REIC and external partner institutions,
+being established between REIC and external partner institutions, whereby registrants

-whereby registrants completing education within a designated program of study
+completing education within a designated program of study (e.g., property

-(e.g., property management) at the partner institution can receive credit upon their
+management) at the partner institution can receive credit upon their acceptance into a

 13 | P a g e